Black Liberation Army

-The Black Liberation Army (BLA) was an underground Marxist–Leninist, black-nationalist militant organization that operated in the United States from 1970 to 1981.
-Composed of former Black Panthers (BPP) and Republic of New Afrika (RNA) members who served above ground before going underground, the organization's program was one of war against the United States government, and its stated goal was to "take up arms for the liberation and self-determination of black people in the United States."
+The Black Liberation Army (BLA) was an underground Marxist–Leninist, black nationalist militant organization that operated in the United States from 1970 to 1981.
+It was most active in the early 1970s.
+Composed of former Black Panther Party (BPP) and Republic of New Afrika (RNA) members who engaged in legal activism before going underground, the organization's program was one of war against the United States government, and its stated goal was to "take up arms for the liberation and self-determination of black people in the United States."
 The BLA carried out bombings, killings of police officers, robberies (which participants termed "expropriations"), and prison breaks.